 Adult support for agency in its most limited sense may simply mean giving permission to the child to carry out a task or activity they would like to do, thereby transferring agency to the child; negative examples - a lack of support for agency - may be evidenced by adult control.
 This was evident in the primary datasets.
 For example, the data from Ghana show that teachers exert control over how children learn, including how children participate.
 This is seen in a teacher survey: 'The teacher has to monitor so that the students will do the activity right/well; the teacher has to clarify and demonstrate; especially, for students who are not doing well, the teacher has to give instructions again and go back to the board and point to the picture so the students know how to follow the instructions and get the activity correct.'
-Similarly, a teacher in Kenya emphasised the importance of instruction in encouraging student participation: 'Students will be more active if they have instructions on how to do something; it will be easy for students to follow; the students will stick to what they know and were instructed/taught.'
+Similarly, a teacher in Kenya emphasised the importance of instructions on how to do something; it will be easy for students to follow; the students will stick to what they know and were instructed/taught.'